halfbackflip/cyber_blog/_posts/2021-02-23-Todays-Cybersecurity-Analyst.markdown

 ##### Network

 Network recon will be the first step of the discovery phase.
 The penetration testing team will leverage port scanning, network traffic sniffing, exploits on network equipment in order to develop a layout of the company's network.
-Further recon on systems, users and applications wil be performed based on this layout.
+Further recon on systems, users and applications will be performed based on this layout.

 ##### Systems